Gradient-Variation Bound for Online Convex Optimization with Constraints: Theoretical Analysis

 Our analysis starts from the \emph{drift-plus-penalty} expression with the drift-plus-penalty term defined as

 The drift term shows the one-step change of the vector $\Qb(t)$ which is the backlog queue of the constraint functions.
 The penalty term is associated with a mirror descent step when observing the gradient of the loss function $f^{t-1}$.
-The drift-plus-penalty expression is investigated in recent papers on constrained online optimization problems, e.g. \citet{yu2017simple,yu2017online,wei2019online,yu2020low}.
-However, the techniques in our analysis for this expression are largely distinct from the existing works.
-Our theoretical analysis also makes a step towards understanding the drift-plus-penalty expression under mirror-prox-type algorithms.

-Thus, we give upper bound of the drift-plus-penalty term at $\xb = \xb_t$ in the following lemma. \begin{lemma} At the $t$-th round of Algorithm \ref{alg:ompd}, for any $\gamma > 0$ and any $\zb \in \cX_0$, letting $\xi_t$ as in \eqref{eq:def_xi}, the drift-plus-penalty term admits the following bound
+The drift-plus-penalty expression is investigated in recent papers on constrained online optimization problems \citep{yu2017simple,yu2017online,wei2020online,yu2020low}.
+However, the techniques in our analysis for this expression are different.
+Our theoretical analysis makes a step toward understanding the drift-plus-penalty expression under mirror-prox-type algorithms.
+We develop a novel upper bound of the drift-plus-penalty term for the constraint online optimization problem at the point $\xb = \xb_t$ in the following lemma. \begin{lemma} At the $t$-th round of Algorithm \ref{alg:ompd}, for any $\gamma > 0$ and any $\zb \in \cX_0$, letting $\xi_t$ as in \eqref{eq:def_xi}, the drift-plus-penalty term admits the following bound